dmrickey/fvtt-ckl-roll-bonuses/README.md

     - The choices will be based off of any other `Armor Focus` feats you already have configured.

 </details>

-## Caster Level Offset for specified Magic School
-Has a formula input which accepts roll data variables plus a dropdown for selecting the school of magic.
-- You must add a dictionary flag `schoolClOffset` to your buff/feature/etc. Once you add that, the inputs will show up below.

 ## Critical Helpers
 Attack's critical variables can now be dynamically adjusted.
 Crit can be modified with keen.
 It can also be modified by a static amount to account for certain 3.5 classes or other homebrew.
 The critical multipler can also be adjusted--this is useful for a Swashbuckler's capstone ability (and any homebrew that needs it).